 The key aspect behind compositionality is that humans understand the world as a sum of its parts.
 For example, objects can be broken down into pieces and events are composed of atomic actions.
 Our understanding of the world is naturally hierarchical and structured, and when new concepts are introduced, humans tend to decompose the familiar parts.
 This leads to the hypothesis that intelligent machines would need to develop a compositional understanding that is robust and generalizable.
-In this talk, I will present two recent projects towards achieving this goal, our ICML21 paper on synthesizing goal-oriented video and hot-off-the-press work on bringing object interactions to video transformers, called Object-Region Video Transformers (ORViT).
+In this talk, I will present our two recent projects towards achieving this goal, our ICML21 paper on synthesizing goal-oriented videos and hot-off-the-press work on bringing object interactions to video transformers, called Object-Region Video Transformers (ORViT).

 Algorithm DeveloperWSC Sports